-As a city well known for its history and readiness to celebrate, we are looking forward to Juneteenth and the special day to commemorate and rejoice in the achievements of African Americans.
+As a city well known or its history and readiness to celebrate, we are looking forward to Juneteenth and the special day to commemorate and rejoice in the achievements of African Americans.

 What is Juneteenth?

 On June 19, 1865, the final enslaved people in the United States were finally freed.
 The slow progress of ending slavery after the Emancipation Proclamation meant some were still living in slavery long past its signing, over two years prior.
-Today, June 19th, referred to as Juneteenth, is a holiday to remember and honor the history of African Americans and to celebrate Black culture.
-Keep reading for Juneteenth celebrations going on this year and other ways to honor Black culture and history all year round.
+June 19, referred to as Juneteenth, is a holiday to remember and honor the history of African Americans and to celebrate Black culture.
+Keep reading for Juneteenth celebrations in Columbia, South Carolina going on this year and other ways to honor Black culture and history all year round.

 In Celebration